mlflow/mlflow/README.rst

 MLflow Alpha Release
 ====================

-**Note:** The current version of MLflow is an alpha.
+**Note:** The current version of MLflow is an alpha release.
 This means that APIs and storage formats are subject to change!

+**Note 2:** We have not tested MLflow against Windows yet.
+Despite this, we would appreciate any help which would make MLflow work better in Windows.

 Installing
 ----------